aliang/google_contacts_api/README.markdown

 ## Usage

+You need to pass to the `GoogleContactsApi::User` constructor one of the following two objects:

-You need to provide an OAuth::AccessToken from the [oauth-ruby](https://github.com/oauth/oauth-ruby) gem or an OAuth2::AccessToken from the [oauth2](https://github.com/intridea/oauth2) gem.
-See their respective documentation for details.
+* an OAuth::AccessToken from the [oauth-ruby](https://github.com/oauth/oauth-ruby) gem
+* an OAuth2::AccessToken from the [oauth2](https://github.com/intridea/oauth2) gem

-(I'm guessing there would be a few small changes in implementation details of the GoogleContactsApi::Api class if you use another library, mostly to change how the base get/post/put/delete methods work.)
+See their respective documentation for details on how to get this object.
+(I'm guessing there would be a few changes in implementation details of the GoogleContactsApi::Api class if you use another OAuth library, mostly to change how the base get/post/put/delete methods work.)

 Then you can instantiate a GoogleContactsApi::Api object for direct posting and parsing, or a GoogleContactsApi::User object for easier stuff.